chongin/IOT1026-Project/README.md

 # Add Monstor summary
-I designed a monstor that can destory the empty room(no feature room, no monstor, not destoryed), if the hero meet the destory room, he/she cannot move, will stay at orignal place one round. if the hero cannot exit before all the room destoryed, the he/she lost the game.
-My monstor name is FireDragon, it not only can use fire to destory the room, but also can case spell and copy it self, it is a very powerful monstor, I think the hero will most likely lost the game.

-# TODO
-Can design another types of desotryable monstor, for example water monstor.
-And aslo need to design a room that can let hero pick up some tools that can respair the room and make the hero more powerful.
+I designed a monster named Fire Dragon, which destroys the maze room, traps the hero, and eventually dies.
+It can destroy empty rooms and feature rooms that are no longer active.
+If a hero encounters a destroyed room, he/she cannot move to that room, but Monsters can travel through destroyed rooms.
+And monsters can copy themselves, speeding up the speed of destroying rooms.
+If the hero cannot exit before all rooms are destroyed or he/she is surrounded by fire, he/she loses the game.